deepak112/Social-Distancing-AI/README.md

        the property that points are distributed uniformally horizontally and vertically(scale for horizontal and vertical direction will be different).
 So for bird eye view points are equally distributed, which was not case for normal view.

-     * YOLO V3 is used to detect humans in frame and by calculating center point of bounding boxe around humans, we transform those points to bird eye view.
+     * YOLO V3 is used to detect humans in frame and by calculating bottom center point of bounding boxe around humans, we transform those points to bird eye view.
 And then calculates risk factor by calculating distance between points and then drawing birds eye view and drawing bounding boxes and distance lines between boxes on frame.